Student Portal Faculty Portal Library Student Events Online Courses Continuing Ed

 MICHAEL R. SYTSMA, PH.D.

 Adjunct Faculty.
 National Certified Counselor; Licensed Professional Counselor; Certified Sex Therapist.
 National Certified Counselor.
 Ordained Minister, The Wesleyan Church; Director of Building Intimate Marriages, Inc., and Co-founder of Sexual Wholeness, Inc. Ph.D., University of Georgia; M.S., CACREP Accredited, Georgia State University; Diploma in Christian Counseling, Psychological Studies Institute; B.A., Indiana Wesleyan University.
 Specializations: marriage and family counseling and marital sex therapy.
-Member: ACA, AACC, IAMFC.
+Member: ACA, AACC, IAMFC

 MORGAN WEATHERLY, PH.D.